martha-gao/Flixster/README.md

 The following **additional** features are implemented:

 * [x] Horizontal dividers that indicate the start and end of the information for the movie (visually separates movies)
+  * [x] Colour changed to dark grey to be unobtrusive but still able to be seen against the black background

 ## Video Walkthrough